sjoback/Vue-directive/README.md

 # Vue-directive
-## Simple plugin to apply directive
+## Simple plugin to apply directive when element is scrolled in to view

 ### Install: